 There are distinct phases to bringing Jeremiah to a new community to ensure that the environment and economic climates are conducive for a particular expansion location.
 These are:

 Jeremiah responds to sparks of interest from a community, asking whether there is influence within education, government, philanthropy, business or congregations.
 Local leadership must understand and embrace the requirements of the model.
 A preliminary assessment of community capacity is made.

-Jeremiah assesses the feasibility of a program in a specific community.
-Key questions considered: Is there adequate leadership and an organizational partner?
-What are the possibilities for a lead gift?
+Jeremiah assesses the feasibility of a program in a specific community, asking if there is adequate leadership, organizational partners, or possibilities for lead funding.

-A community moves to planning for a campus when there is critical mass of leadership and funding to launch the project.
-Jeremiah hires local leadership to guide volunteers and work with partners, e.g. housing, education, etc.
+A community moves to planning for a campus or non-residential model when there is critical mass of leadership and funding to launch the project.
+Jeremiah hires local leadership to guide volunteers and work with partners (e.g., housing, education, etc.).

-A community begins building a campus and putting staff and programming into place.
+A community begins building a campus or establishing a home with non-residential programs.
+Staff and programming are added.
 With local leadership, decisions are made regarding a campus building.
 Will a building be co-developed/co-owned?
 How will any partners be involved with the start-up, launch and operation?